Ben Carson Didn’t Find $500 Billion [Debunked]

 — THE NEWS COMMENTER (@NewsCommenter) April 7, 2017

-In a story that originated at the Daily Wire, Carson was praised for his surgical skills, and outed as a possible accounting super sleuth, before the bombshell half-trillion dollar find was revealed.
+In a story that originated at the Daily Wire, Carson was praised for his surgical skills and outed as a possible accounting super sleuth before the bombshell half-trillion dollar find was revealed.
 The report credited a Carson-ordered audit for uncovering a total of $520 billion in errors contained within “HUD’s notes and consolidated financial statements.”
 American Today alluded to incompetence on the part of President Barack Obama’s former HUD secretary, Julian Castro, and added the explosive allegation that the errors were “likely intentional embezzlement by Democrats who were emboldened to do so under Obama.”

-However, The Inquisitr can debunk the majority of the claims in these reports.
+However, the Inquisitr can debunk the majority of the claims in these reports.

 While an audit did uncover $520 billion in bookkeeping errors, the audit was not authorized by Carson.
 In fact, the audit was completed before Carson was confirmed to his position.